 Collection scheme

-Myndstef shall collect royalties for public use of it´s members copyrighted visual work, according to Myndstef´s tariffs, available here, through special agreements or by individual agreements, according to the usage or other terms.
+Myndstef shall collect royalties for public use of it´s members copyrighted visual work, according to Myndstef´s tariffs, available here, through special agreements or by individual agreements, collective agreements or ECL by law, according to the usage or other terms.

-Myndstef also undertakes collection of royalties for non-members in cases where contracts are made for the use of visual art works and at the same time takes responsibility for the payment of these fees to the respective authors, whereby they are on an equal basis to members with respect to collection and payment of such fees.
-In reference to, inter alia, Art.
-12 b and Art.
-14. of the copyright Icelandic copyright law.
+Myndstef undertakes collection of royalties for both members and non-members visual artists in cases where collective licensing contracts are made for the use of visual art works, and at the same time takes responsibility for the payment of these fees to the respective authors according to the Icelandic CMO bill no 88 from 2019, (Icelandic: “Lög um sameiginlega umsýslu höfundaréttar”, available here).
+Myndstef is authorized to do extended collective agreements (ECL) in reference to Art.
+12 b, Art.
+14.3., Art.
+23.1 and article 25.5.b. of the Icelandic copyright bill, no 73 from 1972, available here.

-Furthermore, Myndstef is granted authority to grant extended collective licensing based on paragraph 2.
+Furthermore, Myndstef is granted authority to grant a general extended collective licensing based on paragraph 2.
 Art.
 26 a, meeting further conditions and obtainment of recognition, cf. paragraph 2.-4. of the same Art.

-Myndstef undertakes collection of droit de suite royalties for the commercial resale of works of art.
-The Board may take over the tasks of the Visual Arts Fund of Iceland to this end, cf. Art.
-25 b of the Copyright Act no. 73/1972, as amended by Art.
+Myndstef undertakes collection of droit de suite royalties for the commercial resale of works of art, according to Art.
+25 b of the Copyright Act, as amended by Art.
 9 of Act no. 57/1992, and as per Section V (cf. paragraph 6 of Art.
 23) of the Act respecting Professional Commerce no. 28/1998.
 Collection of these fees is also subject to the provisions of Regulation no. 486/2001.

 Distribution

-The funds that Myndstef collects shall be allocated as far as possible to the respective copyright holder.
+The funds that Myndstef collects shall be allocated as far as possible individually to the respective copyright holder, according to the Icelandic CMO bill from 2019.

 The Board can also decide on allocation of grants to member associations for special projects under their supervision.

-The fees that Myndstef collects are paid out to authors and copyright holders on a quarterly basis.
-Myndstef retains 20% of payments for the administration and collection of copyright and resale rights, as well as a reasonable amount when collecting through ECL.
-The beneficiary must have collected ISK 10,000 or more in order to be paid out.
+On a rough average Myndstef retains 20% of payments for the administration and collection of copyright and resale rights, as well as 20% for social cultural and educational services.
+Each member and beneficiary must have collected ISK 10,000 or more in order to be paid out.

 Copyright income is taxed according to Icelandic copyright tax law.
 On 2 September 2019, the Icelandic parliament approved amendments to the law, which means that copyright income ceases to be taxed as income tax (36.94% – 46.24%) but will be taxed as capital income tax (22%).
 The law entered into force on 1 January 2020 and will be implemented with withholding tax in the year 2020 and with the levy in the year 2021.
 Copyright income paid to authors / rightholders from Myndstef will therefore be taxed in income until 2019 (i.e. in the tax return for the year 2020).